Race for PACE to fill Manatee River with at least 15K ducks

 - What: Lucky Ducky Race for Pace Center for Girls

-- Where: Ducks are launched at Tarpon Pointe Marina, 215 Eighth St. E., Bradenton
+- Where: Ducks are launched at Caddy’s at the Pointe, 215 Eighth St. E., Bradenton

 - Grand prize: A two-year lease on a new Chevrolet Cruz car